revezone/revezone/README.md

 Please give it a star if this repository is helpful to you.

 ## Using Revezone
-* Online Version (Basic function): https://revezone.com
+* Online Try Version (Data stored in browser): https://revezone.com
-* Desktop App Version (Full function): https://github.com/revezone/revezone/releases
+* Desktop App Version (Data store in local): https://github.com/revezone/revezone/releases

 ## Reporting a Issue
 Revezone is currently in a public beta.
 Please report a [issue](https://github.com/revezone/revezone/issues/new), if you have any suggestions or questions.